 Unreimbursed employee expenses mileage allows you to take a tax deduction on the difference between what your department reimbursed you for and the amount outstanding.
 In short, you will never be left out of pocket in the eyes of the IRS simply because you use your personal property for business purposes.

 Question: I work for a security firm and I’m about to file my taxes for the 2021 tax year, but I’m confused about unreimbursed mileage.
 How does mileage reimbursement work with taxes?

 Stephen Fishman: Including a partial reimbursement of mileage on a tax return is not always straightforward if this is your first time.
 The unreimbursed mileage tax deduction ensures you receive what you are entitled to in the form of a lower tax bill.
 Firstly, you cannot double-dip on mileage.
 You may only claim for unreimbursed mileage if you received a partial reimbursement or no reimbursement at all.

 For making your claim, you will need to complete Form 2106, under the title Section II Part A, where you will report your total registered mileage for the year.
 Find your completed mileage driven for commuting, business, and personal matters.
 You can submit your deduction using either the standard mileage rate, which is currently 58.5 cents per mile, or actual vehicle expenses.
-Calculate your potential deduction both ways to decide which one will give you the biggest number.
+Calculate your potential deduction both ways to decide which one will give you the biggest number for total car expenses.
 Part B is for the standard rate, and Part C is for actual vehicle expenses.